 After giving you an overview of probiotic strains and species, I told you I’d share 8 probiotic myths.
 Many of the topics I’ll share today were follow-up questions from the post last week.

 I didn’t make these 8 probiotic myths up.
-These have been carefully prepared by Kiran Krishnan (I talked all about him in the previous post, giving credentials).
+Kiran Krishnan (I talked all about him in the previous post, giving credentials) gave them to me.
 Because of Kiran, I made the switch (and am loving it!) to the Just Thrive Probiotic.

 8 Probiotic Myths